nestordemeure/impersonator/readme.md

 #### Commands

 You have a handful of special commands available.
-To use them, type one of those command in the chat:
+To use them, type one of those commands in the chat instead of your message:

 * `FREE` lets the persona extrapolate information, filling holes in its knowledge, from now on (the default)
 * `STRICT` avoids extrapolation from now on